Structural Steel Channels

 Structural Channels

 Structural steel channels are long, narrow pieces of steel with a “C” or “U” shape.
 It is often used in construction and industrial applications.
 Some examples of steel channel being used are for supports in buildings and bridges, framing for window openings, and railing systems.
+Allied Steel supplies several types of structural steel channels in New York and New Jersey.

 Bar Channels: These channels have a flat, narrow shape and are commonly used for framing, bracing, and supporting structures in construction.